elettrico/bloqus_bricks/README.md

 # bloqus_brick
 Minetest mod for adding fancy bricks blocks

+### install
+Simply copy inside mods directory and enable it

+### files
+* init.lua: ba
+* functions.lua: collection of useful functions
+* bricks.lua: nodes definitions
+* test.lua: nodes definitions used during develpment for testing, normally unused
+* generate_test.sh: bash script for generating "test.lua"

 ### generate_test.sh instruction
+If you wish to use generate_test.sh for testing other textures or in other mods, here are how to use it:
 * copy your texture in the textures directory
 * go to the mod directory
 * launch ./generate_test.sh